-The details of both harmonic and feature-aligned mixed-integer parameterization can be found in [1, 27] and [15, 2] respectively.
+The details of both harmonic and feature-aligned mixed-integer parameterization can be found in [2, 30] and [17, 3] respectively.
 Here we present only a brief overview, to point out the aspect of algorithms that were modified.

-For both methods, we start with computing a normal field (we use the robust method of [16]) and compute and smooth the scaling function α , followed by evaluating the metric lengths l{ij} using (5).
-Once the global parameterization is computed, we generate a quad mesh by tracing parametric lines u=i, and v=i where i is an integer, and determine quad vertex positions at integer u/v locations by linearly interpolating the original mesh vertices.
+For both methods, we start with computing a normal field (we use the robust method of [18]) and compute and smooth the scaling function α , followed by evaluating the metric lengths l{ij} using (12).
+Once the global parameterization is computed, we generate a quad mesh by tracing parametric lines u = i, and v = i where i is an integer, and determine quad vertex positions at integer u/v locations by linearly interpolating the original mesh vertices.

-Harmonic parameterization.
-The main steps in this case are: - iteratively optimize cone locations solving the Laplace equation for the scale factors using metric edge length l{ij} , or specify singularity locations manually;
+Anisotropic harmonic parameterization.
+The main steps in this case are:

-- -cut the mesh into a disk; - -quantize singularity indices to $k\pi/2$ (if not specified by hand), and singularity positions to integer locations; - -use harmonic parameterization with cotangent weights computed from l{ij} to obtain a global mesh parameterization matching across the seams of the cut.
-The main distinction compared to the original method is computing all metric quantities (cotangent weights in particular) using lengths obtained in (5).
+- iteratively optimize cone locations solving the Laplace equation for the scale factors using metric edge length l{ij} , or specify singularity locations manually; - cut the mesh into a disk; - quantize singularity indices to $k\pi/2$ (if not specified by hand), and singularity positions to integer locations; - use harmonic parameterization with cotangent weights computed from l{ij} to obtain a global mesh parameterization matching across the seams of the cut.

+The main distinction compared to the original method is computing all metric quantities (cotangent weights in particular) using lengths obtained in (12).

-Feature-aligned parameterization.
-In this case, we start with constructing the 3D feature cross-field: - identify the salient locations on the mesh for which the cross-field directions are fixed;
+Anisotropic feature-aligned parameterization.
+In this case, we start with constructing the 3D feature cross-field:

-- compute a global smooth feature cross-field using the quadratic mixed integer optimization of [2]; - detected singularities, and cut the mesh into a disk, so that the cut passes through all singularities; - label globally consistent u and v directions on the cut mesh; - minimize the fit energy for parameterization gradients to ${\bf u}$ and ${\bf v}$, enforcing constraints along the cuts and constraining the changes in coordinates across cuts to be integer.
+- identify salient triangles and fix their cross-field directions; - compute a global smooth feature cross-field using the quadratic mixed integer optimization of [3]; - detect singularities and cut the mesh into a disk so that the cut passes through all singularities; - label globally consistent u and v directions on the cut mesh; - minimize the fit energy for parameterization gradients to u and v, enforcing constraints along the cuts and constraining the changes in coordinates across cuts to be integer.